js-girls/workshop/docs/level0/00-exercises.md

 * Step 04
   * Write a list of friends using an array and innerHTML.
 [Solution](http://codepen.io/daldosso/pen/obRdMa?editors=1010)
   * Write a list of friends with a remove button.
 [Solution](http://codepen.io/daldosso/pen/dGBqXZ?editors=0010)
+  * Write a list of friends using an unsigned list element <ul>.
+[Solution](http://codepen.io/daldosso/pen/VeJEaR?editors=0010)
+  * Write a list of friends using an unsigned list and a kind of template.
+[Solution](http://codepen.io/daldosso/pen/xZoyRa?editors=0010)

 * Step 05
   * Write a onclick event for the remove buttons.
 [Solution](http://codepen.io/daldosso/pen/dGBqXZ?editors=0010)